Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Repos

 Lesson 1: Workers Write, Leads Commit

-Two agents writing to the same git index simultaneously is a race condition.
+That first corruption was a race condition: two agents writing to the same git index simultaneously.
 Git's index file isn't designed for concurrent writers.
 The result: corrupted index, lost work, manual recovery.

 The fix: workers write files.
 A team lead commits.
 One agent owns the git index at any time.
 Workers produce artifacts.
 The lead stages, reviews, and commits them.